-This gluten free cherry crisp with chocolate chips is an easy vegan weeknight dessert using pantry staples and frozen fruit.
+This cherry crisp recipe with chocolate chips is an easy vegan and gluten free weeknight dessert using pantry staples and frozen fruit.
 It is also a great dessert option for the holidays, entertaining, and other special occasions!

 Whenever I am in a pinch to put together an easy and crowd pleasing dessert recipe, a fruit crisp is always a go-to!
 I love it because it uses pantry staples and I can throw in whatever frozen fruit I have on hand.
 Simple, easy, and always 100% delicious.

 This time, I had a surplus of frozen cherries and chocolate chips in the pantry that needed to be used up and alas!
-This gluten free cherry crisp was born.
+This cherry crisp recipe with chocolate chips was born.
 This cherry crisp is healthy enough for breakfast or brunch, but decadent enough to serve as dessert.
 It’s also made it pretty much exclusively with all of the ingredients I have in my pantry and freezer, so there’s no need to make special trips out for the ingredients.

 Table of contents

 Why This Recipe Works

 Most crisp recipes you will find are already plant-based, as it is easy to swap traditional better in recipes with other ingredients, such as oil or vegan butter.
 However, in order to make this crisp recipe gluten free, we are using a combination of gluten-free oats, corn starch and almond flour – all naturally gluten-free ingredients.
 Plus, the oats provide fibre and complex carbs, while the almond flour delivers a nice dose of healthy fats to this recipe.
 It’s a win-win!